Flexberry/flexberry.github.io/pages/guides/base-tech/information-system-design/gbt_design-patterns.en.md

 Typically, the template is not a complete sample, which can be directly converted into код; this is just an example of solving the problem, which can be used in different situations.
 Object-oriented patterns show relationships and interactions between classes or objects, without determining what the final classes or objects in the application will be used.

-`Низкоуровневые` templates tailored to a specific programming language, called idioms.
+low-level» «templates tailored to a specific programming language, called idioms.
 This is a good solution to the design characteristic of a specific language or software platform, and therefore not universal.

 At the highest level, there are **architectural patterns** they cover the architecture of the whole software system.